tolani007/epl-dribbbling-analysis/README.md

 Main takeaways:

-Wilfrid Zaha is the best dribbler in the english premier league as of when this data was collected with 45 successful dribbles from 118 attempts.
+Wilfrid Zaha(30) is the best dribbler in the english premier league as of when this data was collected with 45 successful dribbles from 118 attempts.

-Bukayo Saka comes in second with 44 successful dribbles from 122 attempts.
+Bukayo Saka(21) comes in second with 44 successful dribbles from 122 attempts.

-Gabriel Martinelli is 3rd with 42 successful dribbles from 97 attempts.
+Gabriel Martinelli(21) is 3rd with 42 successful dribbles from 97 attempts.